coder/coder/docs/licensing.md

 # Licensing

-Coder is free to use and includes some features that are only accessible with a paid license.
-See our [pricing page](https://coder.com/pricing) for a distinction.
+Coder is free to use and includes some features that are only accessible with a Premium or Enterprise license.
+See our [pricing page](https://coder.com/pricing) for more details.

 To try Premium features, you can [request a trial](https://coder.com/trial) or [contact sales](https://coder.com/contact).